RocketChat/QA.Automation/README.md

 # QA.Automation
-**Title**: QA.Automation
+**Title**: QA.Automation\
 **OverView**: It consists of automated end to end Regression test scripts for all the basic functionalities in Rocket.chat, written in Selenium webdriver with Python.
-The purpose is to ensure that the entire system (not just a selected component) works flawlessly after any code change.
-The test scripts allows cross browser testing and all the test cases can be executed on most popular browsers: Chrome, Firefox, Safari, and IE. The project also supports running Selenium Webdriver tests with Python on BrowserStack.
-The test reports can be generated with HTML and Allure.
+The purpose of QA Regression is to ensure that the entire system works flawlessly after any code change.\

+The test scripts allows cross browser testing with all the test cases to be executed on most popular browsers: Chrome, Firefox, Safari, and IE.\
+The project also supports running Selenium Webdriver tests with Python on BrowserStack.\
+ The test reports can be generated with
+HTML and Allure plugins.\
 **Features**:
 1. Login to Rocket.chat with Username and Password
 2. Create New User